khalidsamy/ENG-AhmedPortfolio/README.md

  /documentation
 Contains the official gig PDF and details of the service approval.

- /screenshots
-Includes:
-- Chat with the client
-- Service acceptance comment
-- Payment confirmation
-- Preview samples

- /work
+ /portfolio_design_site
-Contains the delivered work files, including:
+Contains the delivered work files.
-`portfolio_html_site.zip`

  👤 Freelancer